Kaw Nation Tribal Headquarters is located at 698 Grandview Drive in Kaw City, Oklahoma.

 There are four separate buildings within this complex that quarters different departments.
 They include; Food Services, Grants and Contracts, Environmental Department, Kanza Museum, Kanza News, IT Department, NAGPRA, Maintenance and Roads Department, Judicial System, and all Administrative offices.

 Located just across the highway at 803 Washunga is our newly constructed Library and Learning Center.
 The facility has the latest technology available with teleconference capabilities, seven computers with four internet internal ports, a large projector screen, with a wireless projector that will allow for educational classes and conferences.
 A large meeting room is available to the public, along with a research area for the library.
-One unique feature available is a walking path easing the way for pedestrians between the library and the Maude McCauley Clark Rowe building.
+Other features include a walking trail and ample parking.

 Next door at 801 Washunga Drive is the Kaw Nation Environmental Department.

-Kaw Nation actively partners with the community of which we are part of.
+Kaw Nation actively partners in the community where it is located.
 These new buildings are on land donated by the City of Kaw City.

 In partnership with Kay County Commissioners, the tribe has completed bridge repairs and resurfaced many miles of a major road.
 Kaw Nation Economic Development plans include joint tribal-city water treatment projects and alternative energy programs involving communities and other tribes.